 Dan Loepp: Transformational Leadership from a True Change Agent

-Nearly 20 years ago, the authors of the book, “Change or Die,” argued convincingly that for businesses to succeed, they must constantly evolve.
+Over 20 years ago, the authors of the book, “Change or Die,” argued convincingly that for businesses to succeed, they must constantly evolve.
 Moreover, that the most effective change comes from within, and the most effective “change agents” are internal leaders who possess the vision and fortitude to challenge the status quo.

 Inside BCBSM itself, Dan has transformed the business in profound and meaningful ways.
 His championing of diversity and inclusion practices completely transformed the workplace culture and resulted in multiple awards from national diversity organizations.
 His passion for BCBSM employees to work in Michigan’s urban centers led to the unification of 6,000 employees in downtown Detroit and served as a catalyst for other companies’ moves into Detroit.

 Transformational leadership requires vision and the willingness to take calculated risks.
 Seven years before the Affordable Care Act, Dan Loepp created the company’s Individual Business Unit to upgrade our long-offered guarantee-issue health plans for people not covered at work.
 This prepared BCBSM to succeed when the ACA Marketplace came into being and all other insurers were finally required to accept people with pre-existing conditions.
 BCBSM is the only insurer that has consistently offered individual plans in every Michigan county during the ACA period.